dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Unforgeability**

-One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure.
-There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both
+One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the component schemes is EUF-CMA secure.
+There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both

 ### **Proof Composability**

-Under proof composability, the ingredient algorithms are combined in such a way that it is possible to prove a security reduction from the security properties of a hybrid signature scheme to the properties of the respective ingredient signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on ingredient algorithms.
+Under proof composability, the component algorithms are combined in such a way that it is possible to prove a security reduction from the security properties of a hybrid signature scheme to the properties of the respective component signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on component algorithms.
 The resulting hybrid signature would be, in effect, an entirely new algorithm of its own.
-The more the ingredient signature schemes are entangled, the more likely it is that an entirely new proof is required, thus not meeting proof composability.
+The more the component signature schemes are entangled, the more likely it is that an entirely new proof is required, thus not meeting proof composability.